wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     | **Build output directory**    | build              |
     | **Node Version**              | 18                 |

-7. If you wish to enable Managed Authentication, click the toggle **Managed authentication with Choreo** under **Authentication**.
+7. If your webapp is a React or Angular or Vue.js SPA, Managed Authentication will be enabled by default.
 Learn how to [Secure Web Applications with Managed Authentication](../authentication-and-authorization/secure-web-applications-with-managed-authentication/) in Choreo.

 8. Click **Create**.
 Once the component creation is complete, you will see the **Build and Deploy** page.